Colombian Communist Party

-The Colombian Communist Party (Partido Comunista Colombiano, PCC) is a legal communist party in Colombia.
-It was founded in 1930 as the Communist Party of Colombia, at which point it was the Colombian section of the Comintern.
-The party is led by Jaime Caycedo and publishes a weekly newspaper named Voz.
+The Colombian Communist Party (Partido Comunista Colombiano, PC or PCC) was a far-left political party in Colombia that existed from 1930 to 2025.
+It was founded in 1930 as the successor to the Revolutionary Socialist Party and a member of the Communist International; it merged with the Patriotic Union, Alternative Democratic Pole, and Humane Colombia in 2025 to form the Historic Pact.

 The Revolutionary Armed Forces of Colombia (FARC) was founded as the armed wing of the PCC in 1964, but the two organisations separated in 1993.

 History

-The Communist Party of Colombia was established in 1930 as the Colombian branch of the Comintern.
+The Communist Party of Colombia was established on 17 July 1930 by the Central Committee of its predecessor, the Revolutionary Socialist Party.
+It was founded as a member of the Communist International which began a bolshevikzation of what was left of its predecessor, from which María Cano and Tomás Uribe Márquez would emerge as party leaders.
 The party pushed for improved conditions for Colombian laborers and an expansion of rights for the lower classes in Colombian society.
 Through the PCC, groups of laborers organized to combat the regulations and actions of the government and empowered corporations.
 These groups, known as "peasant leagues", established an interconnected network that coordinated protests and labor strikes, countered state-sanctioned violence, and sought to protect local populations.
 The state opposed the actions of these groups through military violence in attempt to repress the influence of the PCC.
 The PCC continued growing in membership and support, even as the Colombian Conservative Party returned to power in 1946 with Conservative Mariano Ospina Perez winning the presidency.
 In the mid-1960s the U.S. State Department estimated the party membership to be approximately 13,000, with further support from over 25,000 Colombian citizens.

 During the events of "La Violencia" and after the development of "La Frente Nacional" (The National Front), the Colombian government continued its repression of communist groups and takeover of land.
 The PCC became involved with guerrilla groups and local communist militias who continued rebelling against the national government.
 While many such guerrilla groups disbanded and demobilized during the ceasefire proclaimed by General Gustavo Rojas Pinilla in the early 1950s, various entities continued their mobilization efforts.
 PCC leadership, joined by guerilla leaders, established las "Fuerzas Armadas Revolucionarias de Colombia—Ejército del Pueblo" or Revolutionary Armed Forces of Colombia (FARC).
 The PCC would be involved with FARC until 1993.